akreuzkamp/quantityland2/Readme.md

 ### Using custom quantities

 Generic (templated) code in C++ often comes with the drawback of very bold type names.
-This is true for Quantityland2's Quantity type as well.
+This is true for Quantityland2's Quantity type as well, even though we do our best to keep them as terse as possible.
 If you just need to create a variable of some complex quantity type, just use **auto** and you're done.
 If you need it e.g. for a function parameter, things get more complex.
+Quantities that use the SI or an SI derived system have 7 integers as template parameters.
+They stand
+- in this order - for the exponents to the dimensions mass, length, time, electric current, temperature, amount of substance, luminous intensity.

 Fortunately, Quantityland2 comes with a long list of predefined type aliases for common physical quantities.
 E.g. SI::Permittivity is a type alias for
 ```
-Quantity<SI, DimensionComponent<base_dimensions::Mass, -1>,
-             DimensionComponent<base_dimensions::Length, -3>,
-             DimensionComponent<base_dimensions::Time, 4>,
-             DimensionComponent<base_dimensions::ElectricCurrent, 2>>;
+Quantity<SiEngine, -1, -3, 4, 2, 0, 0, 0>;
 ```

 Still, we can't name all possible quantities, you might work with.
-Working with the bare, bold quantity type identifiers is not only tedious, but also error prone.
-This is because in order to keep the internals of Quantityland2 maintainable, the dimension components in quantities must maintain a strict ordering (first Mass, then Length, then Time, etc.).
+Working with the bare, bold quantity type identifiers is not only tedious, but also error prone (you might get weird error messages when you specify the exponents in the wrong order)

 Thus, we recommend you to define type aliases for all quantities you use regularly.
 By using decltype, you can circumvent ever having to specify quantity type-names explicitly: